Skylove, Head of Rewards in the Philippines, wasn’t always as open about who she was – a member of the LGBT+ community – as she is today.

 We’re also partnering with LGBT+ civil society groups such as l’Autre Cercle In France, PARKS in Italy, or Pride Connection in Mexico, Colombia and Panama – to name a few.
 Through these partnerships, we develop a detailed understanding of the issues faced by LGBT+ communities on the ground, which, in turn, helps us to develop programs that are relevant to the local context.

-Today Johann, Chantel, and Emma remain focused as ever on advocating and advancing diversity and inclusion at Nestlé, to help everyone feel safe to be their whole selves at work.
+Today Skylove, Chantel, and Emma remain focused as ever on advocating and advancing diversity and inclusion at Nestlé, to help everyone feel safe to be their whole selves at work.